 Do you offer reduced rates or a sliding scale for fees?

 I have limited slots available for a reduced or negotiated rate based on need and circumstances.

 What are your specialties?

-My specialties include but are not limited to adjustment/transitional stress; trauma; grief/loss; anxiety and depression; relational/interpersonal conflict and growth.
+My specialties include but are not limited to PTSD/trauma; adjustment/transitional stress; grief/loss; anxiety and depression; relational/interpersonal conflict and growth.
 Click here for more information about my specialties.
 In addition to being a Licensed Marriage and Family Therapist, I am a Certified Clinical Trauma Professional.
-Although I am currently only offering psychotherapy to individuals, I do have extensive experience in working with relational issues and such issues can still be addressed through individual psychotherapy.
+Although I am only providing psychotherapy to individuals at this time, I do have extensive experience and training in working with relational issues and such issues can still be integrated through individual psychotherapy.
 Please note: I do not offer ESA (Emotional Support Animal) Consultations.

 What is your approach or method to counseling/therapy?